kevinrsebastian/AndroidBoilerplate/README.md

 This module is also internal, but exposes the Data Models and UseCases.
 UseCases are injected into the app module via the feature Hilt Module Class.
 In the scheme of MVVM, this module serves as the Model.

+#### UI Component Module

+Contains color and theme resources shared by modules that have layouts for Activities and Fragments.

 ---